 SmartClient uses HTML and CSS elements as the “pixels” for rendering a complex user interface in the browser.
 It is technically possible to access these elements directly from the browser DOM (Document Object Model).
 However, these structures vary by browser type, version, and mode, and they are constantly improved and optimized in new releases of SmartClient.
 The only stable, supported way to manipulate a SmartClient component is through its published interfaces.

-Develop and deploy in browser compatibility mode, not “standards” mode.

-SmartClient components automatically detect and adapt to the browser mode (as determined by DOCTYPE), providing consistent layout and rendering behaviors in both standards/strict and compatibility/quirks modes.
-However, the interpretation of “standards mode” varies across browsers, and changes across different versions of the same browser.
-If you develop in “standards mode”, the behavior of your application may change as users perform regular updates to their OS or browser.
-“Standards mode” in most web browsers is not, as the name implies, a consistent standards-compliant mode.
+Set your browser to HTML5 mode.

+Internet Explorer 9 and onward are crippled if HTML5 mode is disabled, therefore, you must use the HTML5 DOCTYPE <!DOCTYPE html> with these browsers.

+Unfortunately, Internet Explorer 8 has poorer performance and some minor, uncorrectable cosmetic defects when used with the HTML5 DOCTYPE.
+If possible, use the HTML5 DOCTYPE with Internet Explorer 9 and above, and omit the DOCTYPE with Internet Explorer 8 and below.

+If this is not possible, just use the HTML5 DOCTYPE for all versions of Internet Explorer.

+The HTML5 DOCTYPE is also recommended for all other supported browsers.

 Architecture Tips